szaumoor/ZSTweaks/README.md

 Additionally, it makes Entropy cause 6 poison damage, on a Save vs. Death at -1 instead of 3 with a save without penalties or bonuses, and it makes Chaos reduce the struck opponent's Save vs. Death by 1 for 2 rounds.
 They both gain a speed factor of 0 and can hit targets immune to +2 weapons, like balors.

 **Component 1480:** Make Yoshimo's Katana slightly more unique and powerful

-Remember what I said about enchanted unique weapons without no special properties?
-Well, it's even more egregious if it's an NPC unique weapon as far as I'm concerned.

 This components keeps to the idea that it is only lightly enchanted, but it also offers a few advantages to Yoshimo:
 - Speed factor reduced to 1 from 3